mihakim2/2021Fall_finals/README.md

 2 - There is a relationship between PM2.5 and time <br>
 3 - There is a relationship between PM2.5 and Weather (Temp, Humidity and Wind Speed) <br>
 4- CO, NOx and Ozone concentrations are related to the time of the day. <br>

+### Scalability
+The research conducted by our team has been restricted to one particular location and only for a small time period of three months.
+Despite this, the conclusions drawn from our research are informative and useful in indicating the behaviour of particulate matter with various factors.
+There is huge scope for expanding this reasearch, larger amounts of data can be procured and studied in the same manner.
+Different locations on Earth can be explored and the air quality can be predicted based on temperature, humidity and wind speed.
+This study is a starting point in controlling and preventing an increase in air pollution.